Daily routines Grooming and dental care Rescue-aware handovers

 Keep changes gentle while trust catches up

-Many Yorkies cope better when the first days are quiet and predictable: same food at first, simple toilet breaks, safe sleeping space, short introductions, and no pressure to be instantly sociable.
-Keep visitors, children, resident pets, and big routine changes low-key until the dog is eating, resting, and responding more confidently.
+Many Yorkies cope better when the first days are quiet and predictable.
+Same food at first.
+Simple toilet breaks.
+Safe sleeping space.
+Short introductions.
+No pressure to be instantly sociable.
+Keep visitors, children, resident pets, and big changes low-key until the dog is eating, resting, and responding more confidently.

 Quick answers owners often need